opendata/usopendata.org/_posts/2016-04-07-parkadelphia.md

 ![Parkadelphia screenshot](/img/parkadelphia.png)

-Anaconda is the Senior Data Scientist for the City of Philadelphia, but she built this website on her own time, as a passion project.
-I asked Lauren a few questions about this novel form of open data.
+Ancona is the Senior Data Scientist for the City of Philadelphia, but she built this website on her own time, as a passion project.
+I asked her a few questions about this novel form of open data.

 **Where did you get the idea for Parkadelphia?**